Skip to content

 Dahlia Atabani

 Dahlia believes that great education invites learners of all ages into a lifelong dialogue about ideas, identity and belonging.
-With over a decade of international experience, she has taught and coordinated across MYP and DP Visual Arts, Design, and Interdisciplinary Learning, she is also an IBEN Workshop and Programme Leader and DP Visual Arts examiner.
+With over a decade of international experience, she has taught and coordinated across a variety of international curricula.
 Her professional interests lie in assessment reform, Universal Design for Learning, and systems thinking approaches to leadership, especially as they relate to dismantling structural barriers and designing schools that work for all learners.
 She holds a Master of Arts degree in Printmaking and Illustration from the University of Printing Arts ( Moscow, Russia ) and is currently pursuing her Master of Education in Advanced Teaching from the University of the People (Pasadena, US).
-Born in Qatar, and having studied across the IB, IGCSE and Russian National curricula, Dahlia brings a multicultural lens to her work.
+Born in Qatar, and having studied across a variety of curricula, Dahlia brings a multicultural lens to her work.
 In her free time, she experiments with paper engineering, explores galleries and heritage spaces, and takes the occasional bookshop detour.
 Dahlia is joined at HKA by her 6-year-old daughter.

 Claire Shaffery